Monday, 28 December 2020

 "Like all books, Viriconuim is just some words.
 There is no place, no society, no dependable furniture to 'make real'.
 You can't read it for that stuff, so you have to read it for everything else."

 That's one of the reasons I love Orson Welles' film of "The Trial", whence all these images (more here).
-Unable to shoot in Prague, Welles had to invent his own dream city from bits of Paris, Milan, Rome, Dubrovnik and Zagreb – effectively shooting the film in Viriconium.
-Terry Gilliam's own stab at Kafka a couple of decades later, "Brazil", would conjure a similar city out of real locations its setting - "somewhere in the twentieth century" - similarly vague.
+Unable to shoot in Prague, he had to invent his own dream city from bits of Paris, Milan, Rome, Dubrovnik and Zagreb – effectively shooting the film in Viriconium.
+Terry Gilliam's own stab at Kafka a couple of decades later, "Brazil", would conjure a similar city out of real locations; its setting, according to the opening title – "somewhere in the twentieth century" – similarly vague.

-That's why I'm not a-hundred-per-cent a fan of maps at the beginning of books.
+So that's why I'm not a-hundred-per-cent a fan of maps at the beginning of books.
 Fantasy locations are unvisitable.
 Definitive visualisations are impossible.
+That said...

 2 comments: